pothitos/naxos/manual/Goals.md

 except that all the variables of `VarArr` will be assigned values.
-Thus, the function `GOAL()` of `NsgLabeling` chooses a variable (specifically, the one with the smallest domain size according to the first-fail heuristic).
+Thus, the function `GOAL()` of `NsgLabeling` chooses a variable (specifically, the one with the smallest domain size according to the fail-first heuristic).
 Then it asks (via the goal `NsgInDomain` that assigns to a variable, its domain minimum value) to instantiate the variable _and_ to satisfy the goal `this`.
 This goal—that refers to a kind of